Airfryfeast

 Air Fryer German-Style Sauerbraten Meatballs with Tangy Red Cabbage Slaw

-By Airfryfeast Test KitchenReviewed by Airfryfeast Editorial TeamPublished Apr 10, 2026 · Updated May 12, 2026
+By Airfryfeast Test KitchenReviewed by Airfryfeast Editorial TeamPublished Apr 10, 2026 · Updated Jun 16, 2026

-German 28 mins air-fryer-friendlyhealthyeasygluten-freehigh-proteincrispfamily-friendlysavoryweeknight-dinnercomfort-food30-minutes-or-less
+German 28 mins air-fryer-friendlyhealthyeasygluten-freehigh-proteincrispfamily-friendlysavoryweeknight-dinnercomfort-food30-minutes-or-lessv2

 Crispy air fryer beef meatballs seasoned with classic German sauerbraten spices, served alongside a zesty, crunchy red cabbage slaw.
 This wholesome, family-friendly, gluten-free meal is ready in under 30 minutes and perfect for weeknight dinners.